 Project management apps turn ambitious ideas into workable plans.
-They put lists, tasks and files into a centralized hub, so your team can collaborate.
+They put lists, tasks, and files into a centralized hub, so your team can collaborate.
 They're intricate, all-encompassing solutions.

 And that power can make them feel, well, complicated.

 That's why Toyota invented the "kanban" system, and introduced it to their factory teams more than 60 years ago: to help make sure each part was made with the same level of care at every step.
 For that, kanban focuses on status instead of due dates.
-Each task moves through standardized project stages so teams can track what's in-progress at a glance, and identify show-stopping bottlenecks.
+Each task moves through standardized project stages so teams can track what's in-progress at a glance and identify show-stopping bottlenecks.

 It helped Toyota make parts that were consistently great, and ensured the parts were finished exactly when they were most needed in their factories.
 And today, kanban helps teams manage editorial workflows, push code through development sprints, streamline hiring processes, and much more.

 As it turns out, almost every job has a process, steps that each task must go through.
-Peanut butter jars go from a supplier to a stockroom to shelves; parts go from raw metal to a finished product on a factory floor; software bugs go from a feature request to raw code to a finished addition to the product.
+Peanut butter jars go from a supplier to a stockroom to shelves; parts go from raw metal to finished product on a factory floor; software bugs go from feature request to raw code to finished addition to the product.
 Kanban fits them all.

-So what exactly is a kanban board, and how would you use one to visualize your projects and get tasks done more efficiently?
+So then, what exactly is a kanban board, and how would you use one to visualize your projects and get tasks done more efficiently?

-Whether offline in a 1950's Toyota factory or online in today's latest apps, kanban has three basic elements: board, list and card.
+Whether offline in a 1950's Toyota factory or online in today's latest apps, kanban has three basic elements: Board, list and card.